JSTOR-Labs/plant-humanities/docs/sunflower.md

 [^ref8]: “Heiser (1965) proposed an hypothesis that is still tenable.
 The species [_Helianthus annuus_] spread prehistorically over eastern North America as a weedy camp-follower.”
 Jonathan D. Sauer, “HELIANTHUS – SUNFLOWER,” in _Historical Geography of Crop Plants: A Select Roster_ (Bosa Roca: Taylor and Francis Group, 1993), 23;

-[^ref9]: Charles B. Heiser, Jr., “The Domesticated Sunflower in Mexico?,” _Genetic Resources and Crop Evolution_ 45 (1988): 449.

 [^ref10]: For a concise summary of the debate see Schiffer, “Origin of the Domesticated Sunflower,” 241-46.

 ; David L. Lentz, et al., “Sunflower (Helianthus annuus L.) as a Pre-Columbian Domesticate in Mexico,” _Proceedings of the National Academy of Science of the Unites States of America_ 105, no. 17 (April 2008): 6232-37; Benjamin K. Blackman, et al., “Sunflower Domestication Alleless Support Single Domestication Center in Eastern North America,” _Proceedings of the National Academy of Science of the Unites States of America_ 108, no. 34 (August 2011): 14360-65.